Logiqx/gps-details/docs/devices/coros/advice/README.md

 - Big spikes after loss of lock; submersion, inside buildings / vehicles, etc.
 - Low resolution / precision of speed; unique to the Sony chipset used by COROS.

 The APEX 2, APEX 2 Pro, VERTIX 2 and VERTIX 2S use an Airoha / MediaTek chipset.
-These can produce significantly better data with the right firmware, watch settings, and activity mode.
+These can record good quality data with the right firmware, watch settings, and activity mode.
 They can also be unreliable / inaccurate if you get any of these things wrong!